ProfessorBrunner/lcdm-pelican/README.md

 Key points include:
 - Heirarchical page sturcture.
-- Output has multiple page directories (handles by using Save_as tag.
+- Output has multiple page directories (handled by using Save_as tag).
 - Custom template for listing collection of pages by category
 - Custom template for listing homepage that mixes static and dynamic content.

 ![LCDM Screenshot](/screenshot.png)

-Note: Currently all pages reside in the page directory, and all page save locations and URLs are handled via the _Save\_as_ tag, which is mandatory for all pages.
+Note: Currently all pages reside in the page directory, and all page save locations and URLs are handled via the Save_as tag, which is mandatory for all pages.
 Ideally, Pelican would support multiple page directories, but to implement this would require a modification to Pelican to accept and use a tuple (or list) of directories instead of a